Skip to main content

 • Durian or cheese: Rich flavours; mind smell and refrigeration rules.
 Choose trusted brands.

 • Green tea / coffee / chocolate: May contain caffeine.
-Most servings are modest, but if you are limiting caffeine overall, pick non-caffeinated fillings.
+If you are limiting caffeine overall, pick non-caffeinated fillings.
+[6]

 • Liqueur-flavoured: Skip alcohol-infused mooncakes during pregnancy.
 [5]